 Although checks do not enjoy the popularity they once did, they are still a valid form of payment, and many people still use them in many situations.

-Neither the payee nor who is cashing the check knows if there are enough funds to cover the check amount, which makes them risky.
+These restrictions stem from the fact that personal checks are not a guaranteed form of payment, such as money orders or cashier’s checks.
+Neither the payee nor whoever is cashing the check knows if there are enough funds to cover the check amount, which makes them risky.

 Before we get into filling in checks, it’s important to note that you must first have a checkbook.